developer-delta/curriculum/lesson-10-js-arrays.md

-* I really like the silly story generator from MDN
-* math.random is pretty critical to make a function that does anything to randomly get a value from the array
-* Magic 8 ball app maybe?
-* MDN really has some good shit for this one.
-*

 # Arrays

 ![Aerial view of shipping containers](https://images.unsplash.com/photo-1511578194003-00c80e42dc9b?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=2100&q=80)

 > JavaScript **arrays** allow us to store multiple values together in a list.

+If you'd like to follow along, you can create a new JS/HTML document and open it in your browser, use the Chrome snippets feature, or use Codepen! (make sure to open up the console to see your output!)

-So far we have always assigned variables to a _single_ value.
+So far we have only assigned variables to a _single_ value.

 ```javascript
 const prefix = "THX";